Orange-Management/Modules/News/Docs/introduction.md

 By assigning permissions and groups to articles it's possible to only make them visible to intended audiences and different pages (e.g. intranet, website, blog etc.).

+## Localization

+News articles can get assigned to a language upon which it will be visible only to those who have the same language configuration.
+This allows organizations to target news articles not only by groups and permissions but also by localization.

 ## Markdown

 The module makes use of an extended markdown version for easy writing and modifications.